 When it comes to getting exposure for your company, you can buy print ads, buy online ads, buy postcards & mailers, buy a table at a local event show, and after a while, you will see people start to get to know you and your brand.
 But what if you could leverage the power and reach of local TV airtime without having to pay for it?
 That would be pretty darn valuable.

-Video University regular Bill Grant recently posted about his Tie The Knot Tips videos in the Video University Forums (membership required).
+Video University regular Bill Grant recently posted about his Tie The Knot Tips videos.
 I took a few minutes to speak with him about how he started the video series, what the return on his investment is, and how others can start doing the same thing in their local market.

 First, let’s take a look at one of his segments: